Hamiltonian Cycles on Ammann-Beenker Tilings: Detailed Figures

 In this appendix we include detailed figures to accompany the proof sections in the main text.
 Fig.~\ref{fig:AP1} and Fig.~\ref{fig:AP2} show intermediate steps for obtaining the Hamiltonian cycle in Fig.~\ref{fig:giant_H_cycle}.
 In Fig.~\ref{fig:AP1}, black $e_0$ edges form loops visiting every $8_{n<0}$-vertex (i.e.~every vertex which is not an $8$-vertex).
 We placed red $e_1$ edges along the $e_1$-loops (red loops in Fig.~\ref{fig:thermodynamic_limit}) to add $8_0$-vertices onto the loops.
 After this we also placed blue $e_2$ edges along the $e_2$-loop (blue loop in Fig.~\ref{fig:thermodynamic_limit}), with one corner folded, to add the central vertex and $8_1$-vertices onto the loops.
 Note that some parts of the blue $e_2$ edges overlaps with the red $e_1$ edges.
 Noting that augmentation of a set of edges is reversed by a second augmentation of the same set of edges, in Fig.~\ref{fig:AP2} these overlapping $e_2$ edges and $e_1$ edges will augment to leave the $L_0$ tiling unchanged.
 Hence we can remove these overlapping edges completely.
 This results in a rewiring of $e_1$-loops and the $e_2$-loop into a single loop as shown.
 Augmenting this single loop, consisting of the remaining red and blue edges, will give us the Hamiltonian cycle shown in Fig.~\ref{fig:giant_H_cycle}.

-Fig.~\ref{fig:threecol} is a bigger version of Fig.~\ref{fig:3colSQ}, showing a solution for the 3-colouring problem on a large patch of AB tiling resulting by placing tile 1 and tile 2 shown in Fig.~\ref{fig:3coltiles}, and colouring the remaining ladders consistently on the basis of colors of their surrounding rhombuses such that no two adjacent faces share a colour.
+Fig.~\ref{fig:threecol} is a bigger version of Fig.~\ref{fig:3colSQ}, showing a solution for the 3-coloring problem on a large patch of AB tiling resulting by placing tile 1 and tile 2 shown in Fig.~\ref{fig:3coltiles}, and coloring the remaining ladders consistently on the basis of colors of their surrounding rhombuses such that no two adjacent faces share a color.

 \onecolumngrid

 \counterwithin{figure}{section}